medic/cht-docs/content/en/apps/guides/hosting/3.x/_index.md

 title: 3.x
 weight: 100
 description: >
- Guides for hosting and monitoring CHT 3.x applications
+ Guides for hosting CHT 3.x applications
 ---

 {{% alert title="Note" %}} To get an overview on how these hosting solutions use `docker` and `docker-compose`, as well as other key CHT concepts, be sure to read the [guide on a Local Setup]({{< relref "apps/tutorials/local-setup" >}}).
 Note that while this is for CHT 4.x, the concepts apply to 3.x.{{% /alert %}}